19355619860/textbook-downloader/README.md

+# Textbook Downloader

 👉 Download the latest version from the [Releases](../../releases) page.

-# textbook-downloader

-An easy-to-use textbook downloader for fast access to electronic textbooks and academic ebooks.
+Textbook Downloader is an easy-to-use tool for fast access to electronic textbooks and academic ebooks.